 Who Can File a Wrongful Death Lawsuit

-Per New York Consolidated Laws, Estates, Powers and Trusts (EPT) §5-4-1, a personal representative of a decedent (deceased person) is eligible to file a death claim.
+Per New York Consolidated Laws, Estates, Powers and Trusts (EPT) §5-4-1, a personal representative of a decedent is eligible to file a wrongful death claim.
 This representative may be a spouse, sibling, child, or other family member.
-Alternatively, a person may use their will to name someone to serve as their representative.

-A wrongful death lawyer in Westbury can determine your eligibility for filing a claim.
-If you are able to submit a request for damages, your attorney can help you gather evidence to support your claim.
+If you can submit a request for compensation, your attorney can help you gather evidence to support your claim.
 They can also calculate your damages.

-- Duty of Care: A party had a legal obligation to avoid any acts that could put people in danger.
+- Duty of care: A party had a legal obligation to avoid any acts that could put people in danger.

-- Breach of Duty of Care: The party was careless and reckless and committed an act that could harm others.
+- Breach of duty of care: The party was careless and reckless and committed an act that could harm others.

 - Damages: You are dealing with economic or non-economic losses related to your family member’s death.

-Your attorney wants to make it clear to a judge or jury that the defendant in your case is fully responsible for your losses.
-With your lawyer’s guidance, you can make informed decisions throughout the legal process.
+We strive to make it clear to a judge or jury that the defendant in your case is fully responsible for your losses.
+With a lawyer’s guidance, you can make informed decisions throughout the legal process.
+We may also be able to negotiate with a liable party or their insurance company and secure a fair settlement.